Mason & Dixon: Two: America

 The duo awake one morning and find the city abuzz with news of the Paxton Boys' massacre of Native Americans at Lancaster, not far from Philadelphia.
 Reminded of the violence on the Cape, and spooked by the militant attitude of the local citizenry, the two men wonder aloud how they might avoid both Paxtons and Indians during their journey west.
-The Reverend Cherrycoke and his audience debate the original meaning of 'liberty' and the barbaric treatment of Indians by both the British and Americans before the episode returns to find a highly caffeinated Mason and Dixon discussing the origins of violence in America.
+The Reverend Cherrycoke and his audience debate the original meaning of 'liberty' and the barbaric treatment of Indians by Anglo-American colonists before the episode returns to find a highly caffeinated Mason and Dixon discussing the origins of violence in American society.
 Dixon likens the current situation of hide-and-seek from various forces to his own childhood reminiscences of the Jacobite networks in Durham.